 Exclusive Interview with Michael Elliott, Chief Executive, ABRSM

-Having attended a few ABRSM conferences in recent years, the teachers’ conference last Saturday was notable in many ways.
-On a visible front, it was noticeable that having sold out well in advance, the venue was teeming with enthusiastic professionals.
+Having attended a few ABRSM conferences in recent years, the 2018 event was notable in many ways.
+On a visible front, it was noticeable that the venue was teeming with enthusiastic professionals.

 Against this backdrop, it was unusual too that in his welcome address, ABRSM’s Chief Executive Michael Elliott refrained from listing a string of achievements and announcements for the future, as has typically been the case.